danwing/referee/draft-wing-settle-referee.md

 ### Referee

-If the Referee's public key changes all the clients have to re-authenticate the Referee's new raw public key.
+If the Referee's public key changes all the clients have to re-authenticate the Referee's new public key.
 This is uncool.

 To allow changing the Referee's public key without client re-authentication, the client and Referee could do session resumption